amprocode/Bloxflip-rain-notifier/README.md

 }
 ```

+### headless:
+If set to "True" the chrome browser that the program opens will be hidden so you wont have to see it or accidentally open it.
+Recommended to keep it on!

 ### windows_notification:
 If set to "True" then a popup on the bottom right on your screen will display showing you information about the current rain